tree

 houses-street

-Is your bike covered on your home insurance policy?
+Is your bicycle covered on your home insurance policy?

 Don’t assume that your bike is automatically covered on your home insurance policy.
 All insurance providers are different, and we strongly advise that you check your policy documents carefully.

-Here at Swinton, we have recently upped the cover on bikes.
-On both our Classic and Premier home insurance options, each bike kept inside your house or flat will be covered up to £2,000.
+Here at Swinton, both our Classic and Premier home insurance options offer bicycle cover.
+Each bike kept inside your house or flat will be covered up to £2,000.
 If you keep your bike in a shed or garage, bear in mind the limit for Theft from Outbuildings, which is £2,500 for Classic, and £5,000 for Premier policies.

 Note that if any of your accessories are stolen outside the home, they will only be covered on a Swinton policy if your bike’s frame is taken at the same time.